WillJRoper/GravyLensing/README.md

 [![License: GPLv3](https://img.shields.io/github/license/WillJRoper/GravyLensing)](LICENSE)
 [![Downloads](https://img.shields.io/github/downloads/WillJRoper/GravyLensing/total)](https://github.com/WillJRoper/GravyLensing/releases)

-A real-time gravitational lensing demo written in C++, supported by the Goodwood Festival of Speed Future Lab.
+A real-time gravitational lensing demo written in C++ for Apple Silicon Macs, supported by the Goodwood Festival of Speed Future Lab.

-GravyLensing takes a live camera feed, works out where the "mass" is in each frame — a person, or an object of a chosen colour — and uses an FFT-based deflection calculation to lens a background image around it, at camera frame rate.
+GravyLensing takes a live camera feed, works out where the "mass" is in each frame — a person, or an object of a chosen colour — and uses an FFT-based deflection calculation to lens a background image around it.

 ![SCR-20250429-qemj](https://github.com/user-attachments/assets/39f96883-53b8-4d13-b399-3d390bf4328f)

 ## Install

-Apple Silicon users can download the latest DMG from [GitHub Releases](https://github.com/WillJRoper/gravy-lensing/releases), drag **GravyLensing** to **Applications**, and open it.
+Users can download the latest DMG from
+[GitHub Releases](https://github.com/WillJRoper/gravy-lensing/releases), drag
+**GravyLensing** to **Applications**, and open it.
 Nothing else is required.

+### Development installs

-To build from source on macOS:
+To build from source:

 ```bash
 brew install cmake fftw libomp opencv qt